taustation-fan/taustation-fan.github.io/README.md

 is finished.
 Then you can pick up the repaired item from the Shipping Bay.

 Items cannot be repaired once their damage is too large, though the exact threshold is not yet known.
-To be on the save side, you should repair your items when their health falls below 75%.
+To be on the safe side, you should repair your items when their health falls below 75%.

 ## Clones